JackBJ23/Topo-GEN/README.md

 # Basic usage

+There are seven topological regularizers:

 We provide a way to directly train VAEs on the FashionMNIST dataset using topological regularizers.
 To do so, run:
 ```
---python
+!python train.py --topo_weights 10.,10.,5.,5.,0.,0.,0.
 ```
-Leaving --loss_parameters blank will lead to using the bottleneck loss of degrees 0 and 1.
-Otherwise, fill the vector of weights [w_bottleneck0, w_bottleneck1, w_entropy0, w_entropy1, w_ksigma0, w_ksigma1, w_density] with some non-negative float values.
-Each is asociated with a different topological loss.
+To start, we recommend setting the topological weights with 15.,15.,0.,0.,0.,0.,0. --loss_parameters blank will lead to using the bottleneck loss of degrees 0 and 1.
+The argument topo_weights corresponds to the weights w_bottleneck0,w_bottleneck1,w_entropy0,w_entropy1,w_ksigma0,w_ksigma1,w_density; each is asociated with a different topological loss (e..g, w_bottleneck0 with the bottleneck loss of degree 0).

+The program will automatically save plots of true, VAE, and TopoVAE-generated images once during training for each epoch, once in evaluation for each epoch, and it will save the BCE loss evolution during training comparing the VAE and TopoVAE.

 # Example: TopoVAE